- NSB-DWM Bearded Seal and Walrus Health Assessment

 Seymour, J., Horstmann-Dehn, L., and Wooller, M.J.
 2014.
 Proportion of higher trophic-level prey in the diet of Pacific walruses (Odobenus rosmarus divergens).
 Polar Biology DOI 10.1007/s00300-014-1492-z.

-This poster was presented at the 2014 Alaska Marine Science Symposium, by Gay Sheffield et al., regarding 3 oil-fouled ice seals found in the Bering Strait area in 2012.
+The poster below was presented at the 2014 Alaska Marine Science Symposium, by Gay Sheffield et al., regarding 3 oil-fouled ice seals found in the Bering Strait area in 2012.
 Seabirds were found oiled from a spill of unknown origin at the same time.
 For more information, contact Raphaela Stimmelmayr.